tsdataclinic/hippo-ui/README.md

 This Turborepo includes the following packages and applications:

 - `apps/docs`: Component documentation site with Storybook
+- `apps/todo-app`: A test app to play around with the theme editor
 - `packages/@hippo-xxx`: Core React components.
 Each component is published as its own package.
 - `packages/@hippo-utils`: Shared React utilities
 - `packages/@hippo-tsconfig`: Shared `tsconfig.json` used throughout the Turborepo